Clement-Jean/codetabs.el/README.md

 # codetabs.el

-This package takes consecutive src blocks in org mode files and turn them into multi language code snippets.
+This package takes consecutive src blocks in org mode files and turn them into multi language code snippets in HTML.

 For example: